MoVA: Adapting Mixture of Vision Experts to Multimodal Context

+\textbf{Criteria for choosing better experts.} To reduce the costs, our method only adopts $N \choose 1$ models with $N$ various encoders to identify the better vision expert \textit{separately}.
+However, we do not explicitly consider the combination of the chosen vision experts.
+In this experiment, we compare our method with another strategy that considers vision encoders combination and enumerates $\sum_{i=1}^{3}{N \choose i}$ models for routing data construction.
+Specifically, we set $N=4$ and employ a smaller model pool of DINOv2, Co-DETR, Pix2Struct, and Deplot to reduce training costs.
+As shown in Table~\ref{tab:ablation_combination}, our method achieves comparable performance while requiring much less models for data construction.

+\textbf{Expert routing in open scenarios.} We develop 105 human-verified testing samples that should be answered using novel experts for the expert routing task.
+These novel experts encompass 7 vision models~\cite{hop,donut,dino_det,groundingdino,layoutlmv3,resnet,sit} on various computer vision tasks and each expert corresponds to 15 evaluation samples.
+We manually check the correctness of the expert routing result.
+As presented in Table~\ref{tab:ablation_open}, a lightweight network, such as a MLP classifier fails to generalize to this open-world setting.
+Besides, increasing the routing training samples and removing data augmentations also lead to severe performance degradation.
+The results demonstrate our coarse-grained context-aware routing preserves the generalization ability for expert routing in open scenarios.

-In this section, we conduct ablation studies on the design of the MoV-Adapter.
-The number of adapter blocks directly affects the model's complexity and efficiency.
+\textbf{Adapter Design.} In this section, we conduct ablation studies on the design of the MoV-Adapter.
 As presented in Table \ref{tab:ablation_mov}, we compared the impact of using 2, 3, and 4 adapter blocks on the model's performance.
-We observed that the baseline with 3 blocks can achieve better performance than other settings with 2 blocks or 4 blocks.
-Therefore, we empirically set $L$ to 3 by default.
+We observed that the baseline with 3 blocks can achieve better performance than other settings.
 Then, we substituted our multimodal gating for uniform gating to investigate its effectiveness.
 Each of the experts is assigned the same soft weight in the uniform gating.
 We find uniform gating brings consistent performance drops in the test benchmarks.
-It indicates that the lack of the dynamic soft-weight technique harms the overall performance since it fails to perform precise knowledge extraction.
+It indicates that the lack of the dynamic soft-weight harms the overall performance since it fails to perform precise knowledge extraction.